munificent/craftinginterpreters/book/global-variables.md

 ^code pop-op (1 before, 1 after)

-As the name implies, this pops the top value off the stack and forgets it:
+As the name implies, that instruction pops the top value off the stack and forgets it:

 ^code interpret-pop (1 before, 2 after)